 Bullying is unwanted negative behaviour, verbal, psychological or physical conducted by an individual or group against another person (or persons) and which is repeated over time.
 Department of Education and Skills, 2013

-At Hartshill School we proactively promote our key virtue of kindness and tolerance.
-As such we have a zero tolerance approach to bullying and take all allegations of bullying seriously.
+At Hartshill Academy we proactively promote kindness, gratitude and our HART values of Heart, Ambition, Respect and Tenacity.
+We have a zero-tolerance approach to bullying and take all allegations of bullying seriously.
 We believe that pupils have a right to learn in a supportive, caring, safe environment in which they can succeed

 To ensure this we have a range of support in place, outlined below, and educate pupils through our comprehensive program of Personal, Social and Health Education (PSHE), assemblies and tutor programme.
 These sessions cover key themes including the importance of being kind, diversity, individuality, staying safe online and the consequences bullying.

-We urge you and your child to report any concern you have so we can work with you to resolve this.
+We urge you and your child to report any concern you have, so we can work with you to resolve this.
 Your child is able to report their concerns to any member of staff within the school.
-For parents/carers please report your concerns to your child’s Head of Year In the first instance via email or by contacting the school reception.
+For parents/carers please report your concerns to your child’s Pastoral Leader on Weduc or by contacting the school reception.

 We act quickly to resolve any situation which is brought to our attention and are committed to working together with pupils, parents and the wider community to ensure any incidence of bullying, online or in person is robustly tackled and challenged.
 Please do contact us if you have any concerns or need any help.